awsdocs/iam-user-guide/doc_source/reference_policies_multi-value-conditions.md

 **Important**
 If you use `dynamodb:Attributes`, you must specify the names of all of the primary key and index key attributes for the table and any secondary indexes that are listed in the policy\.
 Otherwise, DynamoDB can't use these key attributes to perform the requested action\.

+Alternatively, you might want to make sure that users are explicitly forbidden to include some attributes in a request, such as the `ID` and `UserName` attributes\.
+For example, you might exclude attributes when the user is updating the DynamoDB table, because an update \(`PUT` operation\) should not change certain attributes\.
+In that case, you create a list of forbidden attributes \(`ID`, `UserName`\), and if any of the user's requested attributes match any of the forbidden attributes, the request is denied\.

 The following example shows how to use the `ForAnyValue` qualifier to deny access to the `ID` and `PostDateTime` attributes if the user tries to perform the `PutItem` action\.
 That is, if the user tries to update either of those attributes in the `Thread` table\.
 Notice that the `Effect` element is set to `Deny`\.